blindsidenetworks/scalelite/docs/api-README.md

   "server": {
-    "state": String,         # Optional: 'enable', 'cordon', or 'disable' "load_multiplier": Float # Optional: A non-zero number "secret": String         # Optional: Secret key of the BigBlueButton server }
+    "state": String,         # Optional: 'enable', 'cordon', or 'disable' "load_multiplier": Float # Optional: A non-zero number "secret": String,        # Optional: Secret key of the BigBlueButton server "tag": String            # Optional: A special-purpose tag for the server (empty string to remove the tag) }
 }
 ```